sapana-roehampton/OS-Coursework/week3.md

 sudo apt install stress-ng -y

 Disk I/O Tester:
-(No installation required, I will be using the built-in 'dd' command)
+(No new installation required, I will be using the built-in 'dd' command)

 Network Performance Tool:
 sudo apt install iperf3 -y